 Don Mitchell is an ecological anthropologist, writer, and photographer who lived among the Nagovisi people of Bougainville for several years in the 1960s and 1970s, and returned in 2001 after Bougainville’s war of secession.

-Mitchell grew up on the island of Hawai’i.
+He grew up on the island of Hawai’i.
 He studied anthropology and creative writing at Stanford and earned a PhD in anthropology from Harvard.
 For many years he was a professor at Buffalo State College, as well as a marathon and ultra-marathon runner and a successful road race timer (Runtime Services).
+He continues to enjoy traveling long distances on foot.
 He lived in the city of Buffalo and later in Colden, NY.